pete4abw/lrzip-next/README.md

 **lrzip-next**'s memory management scheme permits maximum use of system ram to pre-process files and then compress them.

 ### Usage and Integration
 **lrzip-next** operates on one file at a time.
 It's default mode is to create a compressed file using lzma compression at level 7.
 To operate on more than one file, the included **lrztar** application can be run or **lrzip** can be inserted into a **tar** command.

-`lrzip-next file` will compress `file` using lzma compression at level 7.
+`lrzip-next [-options] file` will compress `file` using lzma compression at level 7.\
-`tar --use-compress-program=lrzip-next -cf file.lrz file...` will compress file(s) or a directory(ies) *file...* using lzma compression at level 7.
+`tar --use-compress-program='lrzip-next [-options]' [-tar options] -cf file.tar.lrz file...` will compress file(s) or directory(ies) using lzma compression at level 7.\
+`tar [-tar options] -cf- file... | lrzip-next [-options] -o file.tar.lrz` will pipe tar output to **lrzip-next** with default options.

+The differences between the three usage examples are memory available for compression/decompression.\
+The first and third options will use roughly 1/3 of total ram for compression/decompression.\
+The second option willl use roughly 1/6 of total ram for compression/decompression.\
+All depends if the **lrzip-next** options **-m** or **-w** are used.
+Normally lrzip-next will determine optimum memory usage.

+Using `tar` with `lrzip-next` has advantages since it does not create a separate (possibly large) tar file, but rather passes the tar'red information right to `lrzip-next` which then compresses it on-the-fly.
+Similarly, on decompression, no intermediate tar file has to be created. `lrzip-next` output is piped right to `tar` which then can extract files/directories as specified.

 For a list of all options and their usage, see the manpage or just type `lrzip-next` with no options.
 The highlevel compression options are listed here.

 Option|Meaning